BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 #### ATTACKINGTHE SIEGE ENGINE

 A **Siege Engine** can be shot at normally.
-If reduced to 0 Wounds, the model is disabled for the rest of the game — leave the **Siege Engine** in place, but it cannot be fired any more.
+If reduced to 0 Wounds, the model is disabled for the rest of the game â€” leave the **Siege Engine** in place, but it cannot be fired any more.

 If an enemy model spends a full turn in base contact with a **Siege Engine** without doing anything else (ie, not shooting, using Magical Powers, or fighting in combat), the **Siege Engine** is automatically disabled, as described above.